User accounts that provide access to various IT resources

 Note that there can be a delay of up to a month between an employee’s last day of work and when their active assignment in Banner HR ends.
 Supervisors who wish to have account access disabled on the employee’s last day of work should make appropriate arrangements with Human Resources as part of the employee’s separation.

-When a student or adjunct faculty is leaving the University and the University has a business need to disable the account immediately, appropriate arrangements should be made through Student Affairs (in the case of students) or Academic Affairs (in the case of adjunct faculty).
-A student’s AD account can be disabled immediately at the request of Student Services.
-An adjunct faculty’s AD account can be disabled immediately at the request of Academic Affairs.
+- When a student or adjunct faculty is leaving the University and the University has a business need to disable the account immediately, appropriate arrangements should be made through Student Services (in the case of students) or Academic Affairs (in the case of adjunct faculty).

 - Graduating students are provided the opportunity to have a Seton Hall University Alumni account.
 Alumni accounts are provisioned by University Advancement.
 Graduating students will receive email in their SHU email account describing the services available and the process for moving their SHU student email account to their SHU alumni email account.
 Graduating students will have their automatically generated accounts disabled approximately 150 days after graduation.
 This practice gives graduating students time to transition to their alumni account.